RachWalm/VolunteerVillage/README.md

 Code institute - For all the information and course content that has contributed to the creation of this project.

-Django blog extra tutorial on slack which gave me many idea and the delete modal.
+Django blog extra tutorial on slack which gave me many idea and the delete modal code to base my delete modal on.